Get me outta here!

 Carboniferous to Permian Era Medullosa Seed Fern Tree Rendition Drawing

-MEDULLOSA SEED FERN TREE CLASSIFICATION
+MEDULLOSA TREE CLASSIFICATION

 Kingdom: Plantae